jens-na/jens-na.github.io/_posts/2014-01-22-jekyll-deploy-own-server.md

 {{ page.title }}
 ================
 Recently I wrote about [how awesome Jekyll, GitHub and Travis fit together][1].
-Now, I couple of weeks later I made the decision to deploy my private Jekyll based home page to my *own* server, because I like to use Jekyll with plugins.
+Now, a couple of weeks later I made the decision to deploy my private Jekyll based home page to my *own* server, because I like to use Jekyll with plugins.

 Jekyll provides a few [instructions][2] how you can submit the built page to your